Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Mini Explosions.md

 **Exploding film canisters with lemon juice and bicarb.** - Make an impressive explosion with kitchen ingredients and find out more about what makes things go with a bang.

-Last initially checked on 2023-12-27 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2023-01-15 by Jamie Barrett (jb2369@cam.ac.uk)
+Last initially checked on 2023-12-27 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-01-11 by Asmita Niyogi (an637@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->